Old Oak Common: Regeneration

 In December 2013, The Independent reported that Antony Spencer, founder of Stadium Capital Development, was to head up a £5 billion regeneration scheme in the area, with partner Queens Park Rangers.
 The proposal included new homes, office, retail outlets, and a proposed football stadium for QPR.
 The planning application was rejected.

 The Old Oak and Park Royal Development Corporation was established in 2015 to lead regeneration and planning work for an area covering Old Oak Common and much of the Park Royal area.
 The combined redevelopment area is envisaged to provide 65,000 new jobs and 25,000 new homes.
+The scale of the developments have led to Park Royal and Old Oak Common being described as a potential "Canary Wharf of West London".

 The engineering plans were revealed in 2018 showing a station at Old Oak Common for HS2, the high speed line running from London to Birmingham.
 Passengers using HS2 will be able to disembark at Old Oak Common and interchange with the Elizabeth line, Chiltern Railways and Great Western Railway services.
 The station will have a capacity for around 100 million passengers, rivalling London Waterloo in Central London.

+Queens Park Rangers F.C. planned to build a new stadium with 40,000 capacity for its club in the regeneration area, but these plans have been hampered.

+Politics

+Old Oak Common is part of the College Park and Old Oak ward for elections to Hammersmith and Fulham London Borough Council.